jktrns/league-metagame-analysis/README.md

 We have an observed TVD $= 0.9061$ and $p = 0.0010$.
 Assuming a significance level of 0.05, we can reject the null hypothesis—this suggests that the missingness of data is dependent on the league.

-Moving on, we can perform a similar analysis on the `'side'` column.
+Moving on, we can perform a similar analysis on the `side` column.
 We have the null and alternative hypotheses:

 - Null hypothesis: The distribution of data completeness (complete vs. partial) is the same for both blue and red sides, meaning any observed differences in completeness rates between sides are due to random chance.
 - Alternative hypothesis: The distribution of data completeness differs between blue and red sides, suggesting that one side systematically has different rates of complete vs. partial data collection.